 UNESCO's International Groundwater Assessment Centre (IGRAC) is committed to still help craft SDG targets, which take into account the role of groundwater in sustainable development and to mobilize the network of global groundwater professionals as required to meet the SDG targets and satisfy the post-2015 development agenda.
-Its recommendations are shown below as an important direction for the National Groundwater Strategy.
+Its recommendations are shown in Table 3-3 as an important direction for the National Groundwater Strategy.